We test ticks every day.

 We can now test for 10 different tick diseases, including Rocky Mountain Spotted Fever (carried by American dog ticks) and Borrelia miyamotoi, a relative of Lyme disease recently found in the U.S. See the link below to determine which diseases are most appropriate for testing

-This year, we are offering analysis for up to ten different tick-borne diseases.
+We offer analysis for up to ten different tick-borne diseases.
 PLEASE NOTE: not all of these diseases are carried by deer ticks.
 Refer to our page on Tick-Borne Diseases.
-Pricing is listed on the SUBMISSION FORM (see below).
+Pricing is listed on the SUBMISSION FORM or at the LMZ website (see below).
 Ticks that have been tested for one or more pathogens can be tested for additional pathogens at a later date.

 The three most common tick-borne disease in the Northeast are:

 If you submit a tick and request analysis for a specific disease we will carry out your instructions.
 If you are unsure of the identity of your tick, you can submit it for identification and Lyme disease analysis and have further analysis conducted the following week or later.
 We recommend the URI Tick Encounter Identification Chart for preliminary identification of ticks.

 Ticks can be submitted in one of two ways:

 1. You can submit your contact information on-line and use a credit card.
 Then mail the tick as directed.
 To do so, go to:

 http://www.tickdiseases.org and click on the red TEST A TICK button.